DarkMirrorq/Python-Thief-Catcher/readme.md

 <h2>🔑Don't forget to fill in variables such as boken, chat id, recording paths.
 <h2>🔑Don't forget to download requests and CV2 modules.
 <h2>🔑Save the python file as .pyw.
-🔑Add your file to the Windows task timer to run your file every time the computer is turned on.There is a video about how to do below.
+<h2>🔑Add your file to the Windows task timer to run your file every time the computer is turned on.There is a video about how to do below.

 <video width="500" height="420" controls="controls">
   <source src="video.mp4" type="video/mp4" />